-Does a low or no code platform fit into your institution’s enterprise architecture strategy?
+Is a low or no code platform right for your organization?

 Low code and no code platforms are currently all the rage.
 Rarely does a day go by without reading an article explaining how these platforms will change the software development practices of an organization.
 They provide a way to create applications through graphical user interfaces and configuration rather than the traditional practice of software developers writing lines of code.

 Other benefits include speeding up application development, allowing non-developers to build applications, and supporting secure coding practices.
 This can be a big boon for organizations and allow work to be offloaded from IT organizations that are already strained under massive workloads.
 In fact, I have worked with customers already seeing benefits in the use of these platforms, allowing them to more rapidly build solutions that support their digital strategies.